mikepierce/GNU-bc-Functions/README.md

 ## Aspirations

+  - Add `cubic` and `quartic` functions that prints the details of a cubic and quartic polynomial.
   - Address issues withe the numerical integration `integrate` function:
-    There must be a way to remove the need for the parameter `n`, Also, I'm concerned this function is inaccurate for large values of |b-a|.
+    There must be a way to remove the need for the parameter `n`, Also, I'm concerned this function is inaccurate for large values of |b – a|.
-  - Add `cubic` and `quartic` functions that prints the details of a cubic and quartic polynomial.
-  - Add a function that finds "algebraic" approximations to real numbers. (see [this](https://mathoverflow.net/q/2861/64073)).
+  - Add a function that finds constructable algebraic approximations to real numbers. (see [this](https://mathoverflow.net/q/2861/64073)).
   - Add a numerical derivative function (see [this](https://en.wikipedia.org/wiki/Five-point_stencil)).

 ## Allusions